EricHu33/AnimeShadingPlus-Anime-Toon-Shader/Anime Shading Plus(+) User Manual e9875988ae1e41caa5198370d9cc963d/Character Rendering Example - Cel Shading ef046dcd65f148d0a02c54fd35937168.md

 ![Untitled](Character%20Rendering%20Example%20-%20Cel%20Shading%20ef046dcd65f148d0a02c54fd35937168/Untitled%2013.png)

 The setup of a face shadow map deserves a dedicated page for a proper explanation.
-Please refer to the Face Shadow Map guide - [Face Shadow Map- Creation and Baking Workflow](Face%20Shadow%20Map-%20Creation%20and%20Baking%20Workflow%20d3b8769021e04683a2f2ae4cf16ac810.md) to learn how to create and apply a face shadow map to the character's face material. “
+Please refer to the Face Shadow Map guide - [Face Shadow Map- Creation & Baking Workflow](Face%20Shadow%20Map-%20Creation%20&%20Baking%20Workflow%20d3b8769021e04683a2f2ae4cf16ac810.md) to learn how to create and apply a face shadow map to the character's face material. “

 <aside>
 💡 **When using Face Mode, the character will only use the leftmost end of the ramp map as the shadow color.
 The ramp map itself does not create ramp lighting (The lighting will control by the face shadow map).**